-Each year, a valuation of our 3 Waters assets is completed internally.
+Every three years, a valuation of our 3 Waters assets is completed internally.
 These valuations are peer-reviewed and certified.
-The latest valuation is as of 1 July 2016, and asset values within the Asset Management Plan are based on this.
+The latest valuation is as of 1 July 2020, and asset values within the Asset Management Plan are based on this.